RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 default value: None
 format: Name with no spaces or periods (for example, `REDHAWK_DEV`)
 description: The domain name to be assigned to the Domain Manager process.

-parameter: `DMD_FILE`
-required: No
-default: `/domain/DomainManager.dmd.xml`
-format: `$SDRROOT/dom` relative path to a DMD file
-description: The path to the DMD file (`DomainManager.dmd.xml` file) describing the Domain Manager.

 parameter: `FORCE_REBIND`
 required: No